1. Basic Usage

 behavior, then add a Take Wrist Camera Snapshot

 behavior to the tree.
-This will add the point cloud to the visualization pane when you run the objective.
+This will add a fresh point cloud to the visualization pane when you run the objective.

-Run the objective and you’ll see the Visualization updated to show the depth camera view of the objects on the table.
+As a sanity check, let’s run our objective that is under construction, and you’ll see the Visualization updated to show the depth camera view of the objects on the table.

 Move To Waypoint: Pick right cube